kyourek/script-keeper/trunk/Keeper.OfScripts/ReadMe.txt

 Register remote scripts, i.e. scripts from a CDN, using the 'Remote' script group:

     Html.ScriptKeeper().Remote.Register("//ajax.googleapis.com/ajax/libs/jquery/1.7.1/jquery.min.js");

+Aliases can also be defined in the Web.config:

+    Html.ScriptKeeper().Register("jquery");

 Render the output of your registered scripts using the Render method.
 This should usually be done immediately before the closing body (</body>) tag.